Featured Images & Thumbnails

 }

-Irregularly shaped images.
-While CSS can draw irregular drop shadows, it's very processor-intensive and not as widely supported as we'd like.
-It's also very difficult to draw an irregular border using CSS, so we recommend you add our own borders to images as we've done with our portrait example above.
-If your images are round, feel free to use the background templates we use, Here's the one for featured images, and here's one for thumbnails.
+While CSS can create irregular drop shadows, it is very processor-intensive and not widely supported.
+Drawing irregular borders using CSS is also challenging.
+Therefore, we recommend adding your own borders to images, similar to our portrait example above.
+If your images are round, you can use the background templates provided.
+Here are the links for featured images and thumbnails: